 Luis Castillo continued his ascension into the elite tier in 2019, with increased velocity, devastating breaking activity, and prodigious ground-ball rates buffeting a handsome profile.
 He was a 4+ WAR pitcher on a sub-80 win team, and with his first-career All-Star appearance he made it known that he is one of the game’s up and coming studs.

-Trevor Bauer battled through ankle and back injuries in 2019, and saw some of his upper-echelon stuff affected; a return to health may not see him return to his otherworldly 2018 numbers, but a high-3’s/low-4’s ERA and 190 solid innings is a more-than-fair expectation for a guy who still has some strong years ahead of him.
+Trevor Bauer battled through ankle and back injuries in 2019, and saw some of his upper-echelon stuff affected; a return to health may not see him return to his otherworldly 2018 numbers, but a high-3’s/low-4’s ERA in the limited expected innings across 8-12 starts is a more-than-fair expectation for a guy who still has some strong years ahead of him.

 On the back-end of the staff, it was great to see a healthy Anthony DeSclafani (9-9/3.89ERA/1.20WHIP/9.02Kper9) emerge as a legitimate rotation stalwart in 2019, as he has earned his way back from some hellish injury troubles.
-He has diversified his arsenal substantially, and should give the club a reliable 170 IP in 2020.
+He has diversified his arsenal substantially, and should give the club 7-10 starts in the shortened 2020.
 Round it out with Wade Miley, whose elite July-and-August numbers helped prop up what was an otherwise-mediocre 2019, and you have five solid, respectable arms, and one of the most intriguing staffs in the game.

 The Reds bullpen isn’t particularly exciting – but that can sometimes be a good thing.
 Raisel Iglesias returns for another season as the largely-uncontested closer, where he projects to give the club similar-to-better numbers from 2019 (STEAMER projection: 32SV/3.85ERA/1.21WHIP), and is a borderline top-10 closer.